 Hannah's Dance by Vesna Marich (Trailer)

-This project has taken more than two years to complete, due to a shared commitment to honour inclusive participatory process at every stage of the work, from the development and production of the dance piece, to the music soundtrack and voice recording, filming, editing, and tonights presentation.
+This project has taken more than two years to complete, due to a shared commitment to honour inclusive participatory process at every stage of the work, from the development and production of the dance piece, to the music soundtrack and voice recording, filming and editing.
 None of this would not have been possible without the strong will and creative determination of Vesna Marich, who instigated the project, the JOS volunteer team that has participated and facilitated throughout, and of course Hannah James who’s dynamic and effervescent personality inspired Vesna to make the film.

 Thank you to all who have been involved in any way in making this such a fine, memorable and rewarding project.

 Joy of Sound (JOS) is an inclusive music and creative arts project that provides workshops and equipment to enable anybody, regardless of their abilities and dexterity, to enjoy taking part in music making and other arts activities.

 JOS is now in its 14th year of development, and the JOS team of experienced inclusive workshop facilitators are skilled across the spectrum of creative arts practice and delivery.